-In 2020, there have been no periods when the natural gas demand was not fully covered.
-Since the actual consumption of natural gas is approximately 14,705 GWh per annum, due to the capacity of the pipeline system, which is designed for 33,936 - 45,248 GWh annual consumption and the availability of the Incukalns UGS, all the natural gas consumers were supplied without supply interruptions.
+In 2021, there have been no periods when the natural gas demand was not fully covered.
+Since the consumption of natural gas in 2021 was 12.5 TWh per annum, due to the capacity of the pipeline system, which is designed for 33.94 - 45.25 TWh annual consumption and the availability of the Incukalns UGS, all the natural gas consumers were supplied without supply interruptions.

 Considering the close correlation of the measures for mitigation of natural gas supply risk listed in the risk assessment and those included in the investment program of the natural gas and storage system operator, the preventive measures mainly are based on the investment program of the mentioned system operators.

-According to Cabinet of Ministers Regulations No 312 "Procedures for the Supply of Energy Users and Sale of Heating Fuel During Declared Energy Crisis and in Case of Endangerment to the State" approved on 19 April 2011 (hereinafter - Cabinet Regulations No 312) and taking into consideration the obligations of the natural gas TSO JSC "Conexus Baltic Grid" set out in the Energy Law, namely, to ensure safety of the transmission system, its efficient and economically reasonable operation, as well as long-term capability to ensure transmission of natural gas according to demand, an auction was launched on ensuring availability of natural gas at the transmission system entry point at the interconnection of transmission system with Incukalns UGS.
-In 2020 one tender was held, as a result of which 2,8 TWh of natural gas was auctioned for 1,124 thousand euros.
+On 16 November 2021, amendments to the Cabinet of Ministers' Regulations No 312 "Procedures for the Supply of Energy Users and Sale of Heating Fuel During Declared Energy Crisis and in Case of Endangerment to the State" of 19 April 2011 were adopted.
+According to the amendments single transmission and storage system operator JSC "Conexus Baltic Grid" shall ensures that every year on March 1, the Inčukalns UGS contains the amount of working gas necessary to ensure the daily withdrawal capacity of the Incukalns UGS, in order to supply Latvia's energy users with natural gas, including during the energy crisis.
+The unified natural gas transmission and storage system operator shall reconciliate with the Ministry of Economics and the Regulator the model of the fulfillment of the said obligation and the amount of working gas stored in the Incukalns UGS.
+In 2021 auction procedure was used, and 2,35 TWh of natural gas was stored to fulfil the said obligation.